groshi-project/groshi/docs/README.md

 And there are several appropriate methods to manage them.

 ## Quick notes
-* All API methods should be called using `POST` HTTP method.
+> * All API methods should be called using **POST** HTTP method.
-* All parameters should be placed in the request body.
+> * All parameters should be placed in the **request body**.
-* groshi HTTP server always returns `200` status code, no matter if any errors occurred.
-The only exception is `404` status code when you use nonexistent API method.
+> * groshi HTTP server **always** returns `200` status code, no matter if any errors occurred.
+The only exception is `404` status code **when you use nonexistent API method**.
-* In addition to errors mentioned in specific methods in the documentation, the following error tags always can also be returned: `invalid_request` and `internal_server_error`.
-* Don't be afraid to read source code if you are missing any information from the documentation todo.

 <details>
     <summary>Why not REST?</summary>
-    Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Ab adipisci at aut est expedita fuga officia perferendis?
-Assumenda dicta dolore ducimus, et facilis iure, iusto, natus nesciunt numquam rem veniam?
+    Well...
+I am not sure that REST is so useful as everyone thinks it is.
+    At least for this project, I think REST would complicate architecture and client-side code without providing any significant benefits.
+    That's why I deviate from the REST standards.
+    Of course, you may argue with me in the issues if you want so!
 </details>

 ## Possible responses
-There are only two kinds of API responses: successful response and error response.
+There are only two kinds of API responses: **successful response** and **error response**.

 ### Successful response example:
 ```json